-- Continued focus on exploration for the discovery of one or more significant uranium deposits in the Athabasca region of Northern Saskatchewan - Company believes that it has the projects, strategic partners, people and knowledge base, corporate treasury and fund raising ability to deliver on this mission - Completed and continuing drill programs have further defined our target zones and identified new targets for future drill programs - Our Korean partners have contributed \$19.0 million of their 19.0 million funding commitment towards the Cree East project - At the West McArthur project, exploration is being carried out under a 50/50 joint venture with MC Resources Canada ("MCRC"), a wholly owned subsidiary of Mitsubishi Corporation, and CanAlaska - In February 2010, after the start of the winter season, MCRC earned a 50% interest in the West McArthur project by completing the \$11.0 million investment specified under the project's option agreement.
-Over the next five years, the joint venture is planning to expend between \$3.5 \$4.2 million annually to progressively test the 7 targets which exist on the property - At the Collins Bay Extension project, results from the Company's winter drill program provided strong exploration targets for the 2011 winter season.
-The Company's summer exploration program consisted of seismic profiling of the large breccia targets on the property - CanAlaska is also actively marketing other projects to potential partners - CanAlaska is presently preparing for over \$7 million of exploration comprising drilling programs on three project in the Athabasca Basin this coming winter.
+- Continued focus on exploration for the discovery of one or more significant uranium deposits in the Athabasca region of Northern Saskatchewan - Company believes that it has the projects, strategic partners, people and knowledge base, corporate treasury and fund raising ability to deliver on this mission; however, due to increasingly difficult market conditions facing junior uranium exploration companies management is also evaluating its priorities and taking steps to streamline non-discretionary expenditures. - Completed and continuing drill programs have further defined our target zones and identified new targets for future drill programs - Our Korean partners have contributed \$19.0 million of their 19.0 million funding commitment towards the Cree East project - At the West McArthur project, exploration is being carried out under a 50/50 joint venture with MC Resources Canada ("MCRC"), a wholly owned subsidiary of Mitsubishi Corporation, and CanAlaska - In February 2010, after the start of the winter season, MCRC earned a 50% interest in the West McArthur project by completing the \$11.0 million investment specified under the project's option agreement.
+Over the next five years, the joint venture is planning to expend between \$3.5 \$4.2 million annually to progressively test the 7 target areas which exist on the property - At the Collins Bay Extension project, results from the Company's previous program provide strong exploration targets for the large breccia targets on the property - CanAlaska is also actively marketing other projects to potential partners - CanAlaska is expecting over \$7 million of exploration comprising drilling programs on its projects in the Athabasca Basin this winter.
+The principal expenditures will be on the West McArthur and Cree East projects